-Before I start this short blog, I show say that it isn’t about existential or literal themes of what we do and do not control.
+Before I start this short blog, I should say that it isn’t about existential or literal themes of what we do and do not control.
 Simply, it’s a blog about the mindset we bring to our current situation.

 Alex McAulay, my long-time business partner has, more or less, kept to the same mantra for 10 years: “All we can control is our effort and our attitude.”
 Although that saying is attributed to Billy Cox, I believe Alex just heard it in passing one day and then adopted it as his mantra.

-As I have in may last two blogs let’s use COVID-19 as an example.
+As I have in my last two blogs let’s use COVID-19 as an example.
 The global pandemic caused by COVID-19 was completely unexpected.
 For many of us, it didn’t just knock the wind out of our sails — it capsized the boat.
 It has been a stark reminder of how quickly and dramatically things can change.
 But even if we’ve failed to realize it, that is, and has always been, the case.

 The weather changes.

 Our cells, and therefore our bodies, are changing all the time.

 New technology changes how businesses operate, or which products, services and industries are relevant (or needed).

 New technology changes how we operate and interact with others in our daily lives.

 Our friends, parents and partners can all change as well.
 In fact, they do.